 With the rise of smartphones, online customers have been buying more goods with their mobile devices instead of computers.
-Tech Crunch released numbers which reported a record $771 million in revenue from mobile customers over Thanksgiving.
+Tech Crunch released numbers that reported a record $771 million in revenue from mobile customers over Thanksgiving.
 But while businesses scramble to make their businesses more mobile-friendly, they also have to figure out whether they will stick with a mobile website or create a mobile app.

 Mobile apps are more popular than mobile websites and can provide businesses with more customer information compared to a website visit.
-Also, customers are more likely to remember and return to a mobile app which is more visible on a phone screen compared to an Internet browser’s bookmark.
+Also, customers are more likely to remember and return to a mobile app that is more visible on a phone screen compared to an Internet browser’s bookmark.